Climate Change: Is It Affecting Water's Acid Level?

 ocean acidification

-Ocean acidification is a process caused by the absorption of excess carbon dioxide from the atmosphere into the ocean, leading to a decrease in the water's pH levels and making it more acidic.
+Ocean acidification is the process by which oceans absorb carbon dioxide from the atmosphere, leading to a decrease in the pH value of seawater.

 Causes of Ocean Acidification